golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 gwasm-runner target/wasm32-unknown-emscripten/debug/hello_world.wasm --backend=gu://<ip_address>
 ```

 You will need to substitute the `ip_address` with the address of the GU hub you are connected to.
-Please refer to the Golem Unlimited [documentation](https://github.com/golemfactory/golem-unlimited) for more details.

 ---